 A taxi is included back to Settle (or Clapham) station for your leavetaking of this quiet and beautiful region of England.

 ARRIVING BY AIR

 The best “local” airport is either Leeds-Bradford or Manchester.
 Intercontinental flights use Manchester or one of the London airports.

 Please contact us for transfer advice in view of the options available.
-In all cases a final taxi transfer (pre-bookable) from Leeds, Harrogate or Skipton (shorter versions – taxi included) to your first accommodation would be the easiest method of arrival, though there is a good half-hourly bus service from Harrogate to Ripon.
+In all cases a final taxi transfer (pre-bookable) from Leeds, Harrogate or Skipton to your first accommodation would be the easiest method of arrival (note for the full version of the route that there is a good half-hourly bus service from Harrogate to Ripon).

 Flight information can change rapidly and not all flights run daily.
 Please do check directly with the airlines’ websites or Skyscanner (see below) before finalising any booking with us.
 Do not book your flights until we have confirmed that we have provisionally reserved accommodation for you.